Beltronics (BEL) STi Magnum, the world's only undetectable high-performance radar

 answer.
 Nor has anyone else: Given unrestricted room, how far away can a super-premium detector

 spot radar?
-My rural Colorado test site, used for 16 years, is absolutely straight, nearly level and almost 8 miles in
+Our rural Colorado test site, used for 16 years, is absolutely straight, nearly level and almost eight miles in

-crucial item: the test site had to be devoid of traffic and nearby metallic structures--especially power lines, fences
+Needed for this test was a new venue, one devoid of traffic and nearby metallic structures--especially power lines, fences

 and buildings.
 These can radically inflate a radar detector's ability to pick up distant radar signals.

 Microwave-frequency radio signals go nuts when they encounter a tangle of metallic spaghetti like this.